bregaldo/pywph/README.md

 # PyWPH : Wavelet Phase Harmonics in Python

 PyWPH is a Python package designed for the computation and handling of the Wavelet Phase Harmonic (WPH) statistics.
-These statistics can be computed from real or complex images (2D data).
-Calculations are GPU accelerated using PyTorch/CUDA (torch>=1.9.0).
+These statistics can be computed from real or complex-valued images (2D data).
+Calculations are GPU-accelerated using PyTorch/CUDA (torch>=1.9.0).
+See the [PyTorch installation guide](https://pytorch.org/get-started/locally/) if needed.

 Install PyWPH and check out the examples/ folder.
-You will find elementary examples to compute WPH coefficients from an image, as well as more convoluted synthesis or denoising scripts.
+You will find basic examples to compute WPH coefficients from an image, as well as more complex synthesis or statistical denoising scripts.

-This code is a rework and extension of [https://github.com/Ttantto/wph_quijote](https://github.com/Ttantto/wph_quijote).

 If you use this package, please cite the following paper:
 * Regaldo-Saint Blancard, B., Allys, E., Boulanger, F., Levrier, F., & Jeffrey, N. (2021).
 A new approach for the statistical denoising of Planck interstellar dust polarization data. [arXiv:2102.03160](https://arxiv.org/abs/2102.03160)